- About Us

 TechnoAlpin has been the official supplier of Swiss Ski Federation, Swiss-Ski since 2016 and supports teams and events by ensuring snow coverage on the ski slopes.
 TechnoAlpin is also involved in the SwissCom Snow Days and the Dario Cologna Fun Parcours—two popular sports projects hosted by the Swiss Ski Federation to promote youth snow sports.

-Antholz, in South Tyrol, has hosted the Biathlon World Cup since the 1970s.
-In 2020, the World Championships will be held there for the 6th time, with TechnoAlpin as the official Gold Partner, providing world-class snow coverage.
-In 2026, the South Tyrol arena will also host the XXV Olympic Winter Games biathlon competitions.
+Antholz in South Tyrol has hosted the Biathlon World Cup since the 1970s.
+The World Championships were held there for the sixth time in 2020, with TechnoAlpin as the official Gold Partner providing world-class snow coverage.
+The South Tyrol Arena will also be the venue for the biathlon events in the XXV Winter Olympics in 2026.